-- 20.1 If you are not satisfied with the way we have dealt with your application, or how we have considered your request for a review or appeal, then you can make a complaint to the Council in a number of ways: - by using the online Official Complaints Form - by email to customerfeedback@rushcliffe.gov.uk - by using our Customer Feedback form (available at the Rushcliffe Community Contact Centre) - by letter (to Rushcliffe Borough Council, Rushcliffe Arena, Rugby Road, West Bridgford, Nottingham NG2 7YG) - by telephone on 0115 981 9911 - or in person at the Rushcliffe Borough Council Customer Service Centre, Fountain Court, Gordon Road, West Bridgford NG2 5LN - 20.2 You can also get someone else (for example, your local councillor or Member of Parliament) to send us feedback on your behalf.
+- 20.1 If you are not satisfied with the way we have dealt with your application, or how we have considered your request for a review or appeal, then you can make a complaint to the Council in a number of ways: - by using the online Official Complaints Form - by email to customerfeedback@rushcliffe.gov.uk - by letter (to Rushcliffe Borough Council, Rushcliffe Arena, Rugby Road, West Bridgford, Nottingham NG2 7YG) - by telephone on 0115 981 9911 - In person by visiting one of our customer service contact points around the Borough.
+Please see our website below for the location and opening times of our contact points: - www.rushcliffe.gov.uk/about-us/customer-services/find-and-contact-us - 20.2 You can also get someone else (for example, your local councillor or Member of Parliament) to send us feedback on your behalf.

-&lt;sup>2 Section 202 (1A), Housing Act 1996 (as amended).
+2 Section 202 (1A), Housing Act 1996 (as amended).